askui/askui/docs/docs/general/04-Continuous Integration/local-docker.md

   afterAll(async function clean() {
     /**
-    * Closes the connection to the askui controlui-server */ aui.close();
+    * Closes the connection to the askui UI Controller */ aui.close();